mattermost/mattermost-integration-gitlab/README.md

   2. If your GitLab project is not active, if it's brand new for example, try creating an issue as a test, and check that the new issues is posted to Mattermost
   3. If you have any issues, it's probably our fault for not well documenting the setup.
 So please go to http://forum.mattermost.org and let us know that our instructions didn't work, and let us know which steps were the most unclear.

 ### Manual Install

-You of course don't have to use Heroku if you don't want to, you can easily set up the integration to run on practically any web server.
-It can even go behind your firewall as long as the integration still has access to your GitLab and Mattermost instances.
+The following procedure shows how to install this project on a Linux-based web server.
+The following instructions work behind a firewall so long as the web server has access to your GitLab and Mattermost instances.

-Below are the loose instructions for setting up the integration on a Linux/Ubuntu server.

 3. Set up your Mattermost incoming webhook
  1. Log in to your Mattermost account, and open your _Account Settings_ by clicking in the top-left.